 Although the corporate form generally results in limited liability, lenders usually require the shareholders of small, closely held corporations to personally guarantee corporate loans.
 If you personally guarantee the loans, you will have to pay the lender if the corporation is unable to pay.

 - Limited liability.
-Corporate shareholders are generally not responsible for the debts and obligations of the corporation.
+As an owner/corporate shareholder, you are generally not liable for the debts and obligations of your company.

 Every form of business also has disadvantages.
 Some of those for corporations include: